mckn1ght/BlackJack/README.md

 - "Reguli" button takes you to the official bicycle Blackjack rules
 - Fixed a bug where main menu music could be played multiple times at once
 - Fixed a bug where the current pot would reset from the 2nd round onwards
-- Removed the rezolution change option and added master volume slider instead
+- Removed the resolution change option and added master volume slider instead

 -------------------------------------------------------------------------------------------------------